-- Implement a Security Support System under the control of CA or Delegated Third Party Trusted Roles that monitors, detects, and reports any security-related configuration change to Certificate Systems; - Identify those Certificate Systems under the control of CA or Delegated Third Party Trusted Roles capable of monitoring and logging system activity and enable those systems to continuously monitor and log system activity; - c.
+- Implement a Security Support System under the control of CA or Delegated Third Party Trusted Roles that monitors, detects, and reports any security-related configuration change to Certificate Systems; - b.
+Identify those Certificate Systems under the control of CA or Delegated Third Party Trusted Roles capable of monitoring and logging system activity and enable those systems to continuously monitor and log system activity; - c.
 Implement automated mechanisms under the control of CA or Delegated Third Party Trusted Roles to process logged system activity and alert personnel, using notices provided to multiple destinations, of possible Critical Security Events; - d.
 Require Trusted Role personnel to follow up on alerts of possible Critical Security Events; - e.
-Conduct a human review of application and system logs at least once a month to validate Monitor the integrity of the logging processes and ensure that for application and system logs through continuous automated monitoring, logging, and alerting, or through a human review to ensure that logging and log-integrity-verification functions are operating properly (the CA or Delegated Third Party MAY use an in-house or third-party audit log reduction effective.
-Alternatively, if a human review is utilized and analysis tool); the system is online, the process must be performed at least once every 31 days. - e.
-Monitor the archival and - f.
-Maintain, archive, and retain_retention of logs to ensure that logs are retained for the appropriate amount of time in accordance with the disclosed business practices and applicable legislation. - g.
+Monitor the integrity of the logging processes for application and system logs through continuous automated monitoring and alerting or through a human review to ensure that logging and log-integrity functions are effective.
+Alternatively, if a human review is utilized and the system is online, the process must be performed at least once every 31 days. - f.
+Monitor the archival and retention of logs to ensure that logs are retained for the appropriate amount of time in accordance with the disclosed business practices and applicable legislation. - g.
 If continuous automated monitoring and alerting is utilized to satisfy sections 1.h. or 3.e. of these Requirements, respond to the alert and initiate a plan of action within at most twenty-four (24) hours.